 With interest rates remaining on an upward trajectory in 2023, how can homeowners get their bang for the buck when taking out a home loan?
 Many may think using fixed rate home loans is the best way to ‘escape’ these rising interest rates.

-Amidst today’s volatile economic climate, fixed rate home loans can take the uncertainty out of mortgage payments by helping to safeguard against potential increases in interest rates in the short term.
+Today, we discuss and evaluate whether fixed rate home loans can take the uncertainty out of mortgage payments by helping to safeguard against potential increases in interest rates.

 What Are Fixed Rate Home Loans?

 Simply put, fixed rate home loans are loans with a fixed interest rate for a period between two and five years (depending on the lock-in period).

 Fixed rate home loans give buyers peace of mind as it provides a guaranteed rate of repayment in the short term.
 This allows for better planning of finances and removes the uncertainty of a tumultuous economy.

 With inflationary pressures remaining high and interest rates showing no signs of abating at the moment, those with a lower risk appetite may find the stability of a fixed rate home loan to be ideal.